lucidrains/gigagan-pytorch/README.md

 - [ ] add ability to select a random subset from multiscale dimension, for efficiency

+- [ ] add some differentiable augmentations, proven technique from the old GAN days
+    - [ ] remove any magic being done with automatic rgbs processing, and have it explicitly passed in - offer functions on the discriminator that can process real images into the right multi-scales
+    - [ ] add horizontal flip for starters

 - [ ] do a review of the auxiliary losses
     - [ ] add vision aided loss and make sure it trains, inspect output